-The International Free Expression Project and Point Park University Center for Media Innovation invite you to experience "Bad Activist," a multimedia performance by exiled Vietnamese pop star/dissident Mai Khoi at Pittsburgh Playhouse on Sept.
-15 at 7 p.m.
+Sept.
+15th, 2022; The International Free Expression Project and Point Park University Center for Media Innovation presented "Bad Activist," a multimedia performance by exiled Vietnamese pop star/dissident Mai Khoi.

 Mai Khoi learned to play piano on a cardboard box and rose to pop stardom in Vietnam.
 She played arena concerts and was widely compared to Lady Gaga in the international press.
 But when she challenged government censors and turned her celebrity to the cause of free expression, her music was banned.
 She was detained, harassed and evicted by the police.
 She now lives in exile in Pittsburgh.